-This web-publication presents current PhD students and their projects at DTU Aqua as of May 2025.
+This web-publication presents PhD students at DTU Aqua's PhD school.

 Each PhD project is described by the PhD student.
 You will additionally find information on research section affiliation and supervisor.
 Most PhD students at DTU Aqua have co-supervisors as well.
 However, for the sake of simplicity we have not provided the entire list in this publication.